Turbulence in rotating Bose-Einstein condensates: Methods

 where $c = (g\rho/m)^{1/2}$ and $\xi = \hbar/(2 g m \rho)^{1/2}$ are respectively the uniform sound speed and coherence length \cite{pethick_smith}.

 In the presence of quantized vortices, using the Biot-Savart law one can find normal modes of the vortex deformation.
 These correspond to a set of helicoidal Kelvin waves with dispersion relation

-where $r_n$ is the vortex radius, and $K_0$ and $K_1$ are modified Bessel functions.
+where $r_n$ is the vortex radius, $K_0$ and $K_1$ are modified Bessel functions, and $k_\parallel$ is the wave number along the direction of the vortex core.
 The radius $r_n$ can be estimated using theoretical arguments, or directly from the density profile in experiments or simulations and is $\approx 2\xi$ \cite{Nore1997, Andereck1982, ClarkdiLeoni2015}.
+Typically, the random orientation of quantized vortices in a BEC results in a dependence of Eq.~(\ref{eq: Kelvin dispersion relation }) on $k$ instead of $k_\parallel$.
+The presence of rotation will align vortices preferentially along $z$, making $k_\parallel = k_z$.
+Finally, note that this dispersion relation is the same as the classical one derived by Kelvin, but dependent on the quantum of circulation $\Gamma_0 = 2 \sqrt{2} \pi c \xi$ instead of on the circulation associated to the total flow vorticity.